elomala/Fighting-game/README.md

 This is a <a href="https://www.roblox.com/games/2166055981/Fighting-game">project</a> I started working on in late 2022.
 This is one of my very first projects in which I knew what I was doing.<br>
 I made multiple projects a while back but none of them were completed. <a href="https://www.roblox.com/games/2166055981/Fighting-game">This game</a> is also, not complete but it is playable.
 <br>This game has a <a href="https://trello.com/b/XfQLXXVA/fighting-game">Trello</a> which describes the abilities of the classes.
 You can also access the info in-game.<br>
-In this repository, I shall be uploading the hit-handler script that I wrote and example code for a class.
 I used a module named <b>MuchachoHitbox</b> for basic hitbox generation.
 Everything else in this game is made by me.
 The hitboxes and hit detection are all server-sided.
 <h2>Fighting System</h2>
 There are multiple functionalities in the game which are described below:<br>
 <ul>